District Leadership

 Every successful Rotary district is comprised of strong people that are part of the district leadership team and it is no different in Rotary District 6460.
 This team includes the District Governor, District Governor Elect, and District Governor Nominee.
 These leaders along with past and future leaders that include Assistant Governors, District Committee Chairs, and Past District Governors help District 6460 thrive.

-Dan O’Brien, District Governor Elect (2024-25)
+Dan O’Brien, Immediate Past District Governor (2024-25)

 Dan is a member and past president of the Rotary Club of Carlinville, Illinois.
 He first joined Rotary as a member of the Rotary Club of Carbondale, Illinois.
 He has served as assistant governor for District 6460.